Mansoor Ali Khan (actor): Lok Sabha Elections Contested

+Tamil Nadu Legislative Assembly Elections Contested

+Controversies

 Khan was arrested in July 1998 for causing a roadblock and obstructing traffic while protesting against the pirate showings of his film Vettu Onnu Thundu Rendu (1998) on cable television.
 His activity led to film distributor Chinthamani Murugesan releasing a press statement condemning the television's actions and prompted a shut down of cinema halls across Pondicherry for one day.

-Khan was convicted on the charge of rape and awarded him seven years of imprisonment on 27 March 2001 by session court.
-Later, in 2012, the Madras High court found the women had made false accusations against him and ordered the woman to pay Rs 50 lakh as damages to the actor for malicious prosecution and defamation.
+Khan was convicted on the charge of rape and awarded seven years of imprisonment on 27 March 2001 by a Sessions court.
+Later, in 2012, the Madras High court found the woman had made false accusations against him and ordered her to pay Rs 50 lakh as damages to the actor for malicious prosecution and defamation.

 Khan was arrested in January 2012 on land grabbing charges after it was alleged that he had illegally constructed a 16-storeyed property in Arumbakkam.

 Khan was arrested on 17 June 2018, along with environmentalist Piyush Manush, while protesting the proposed 270-kilometre superhighway connecting Salem and Chennai.

-He was arrested in April 2021 for spreading rumours about Covid vaccination and ordered to pay 2 lakhs to the health secretary.
+Khan was arrested in April 2021 for spreading rumours about COVID-19 vaccination and ordered to pay 2 lakhs to the health secretary.